jlmelville/sneer/docs/embedding-methods.md

 ```

 I don't exactly commend this as a shining example of an efficient MDS routine.
 But it's the very simplest possible distance-based embedding.
+I recommend
+trying this and/or PCA as a sanity check with new data sets before embarking
+on the more exotic methods on offer.

 #### Sammon Map

-Sammon maps are like metric MDS but it adds an extra weighting to put more
+Sammon mapping works like metric MDS but it adds an extra weighting to put more
 emphasis on reproducing short distances rather than long distances.
 In practice
 it doesn't produce results that are all that different from metric MDS.